basnijholt/glove80-tailorkey/README.md

 - **scripts/generate_tailorkey_layouts.py** copies the canonical source JSON to the release file path and overwrites its headline metadata so it matches the upstream release exactly.
+- **original/** is where the generator writes the published JSON files that ship with releases or get uploaded as CI artifacts.
+- **src/tailorkey_builder** is the growing Python package that will eventually synthesize every layer from shared building blocks (starting with mouse layers).
-- **tests/** contains a pytest suite that asserts every release file matches the canonical source after the generator runs.
+- **tests/** contains pytest suites that validate both the published layouts and individual generator modules.

 ## Regeneration Workflow